What’s on TV this Christmas 2019?

 The 2 singing heavyweights, Alfie Boe and Michael Ball, return for a one off particular as they carry out festive favourites alongside some model new materials – full with an array of superstar company.

 Michael Ball stated of the present, “It appears like Christmas has come early!
-Again collectively for our third TV particular, this time celebrating the season of fine will with some superb company and the very best music.
+Again collectively for our third TV particular, this time celebrating the season of excellent will with some wonderful company and one of the best music.
 All with a sprinkling of tinsel and fairy mud.
 It’s the recipe for an ideal pre-Christmas snuggle…and that’s simply me and Alfie!”

 Martin’s Shut – BBC 4